 Parents’ and Caregivers’ Health Insurance Supports Children’s Healthy Development

-- Written by Elisabeth Wright Burak, M.P.P., M.S.W.
-Center for Children and Families, Georgetown University
+- Elisabeth Wright Burak, M.P.P., M.S.W., Center for Children and Families, Georgetown University

 Health Coverage Gains Have Stagnated